-Herbicides properly applied are not hazardous to wildlife since actual exposure is very limited.
+Herbicides properly applied along the rightof-way are not hazardous to wildlife since actual exposure is very limited.
 But wildlife can be influenced by the plant response to the herbicide treatment.
 When diverse plant cover develops, such as on utility right-of-way, habitat for certain species, including deer, rodents, songbirds, and butterflies, is enhanced with the improved protective cover.